 No matter which style you choose all have a lot of energy and fun involved and are great to help boost self-confidence and increase fitness levels.

-Progressive Ballet Technique was developed in Australia and is practised worldwide.
+This dance technique was developed in Australia and is practised worldwide.

 The program focuses on the understanding of the depth of muscle memory to develop the dancer’s core strength, stability and create a greater understanding of weight placement and body alignment needed for all styles of dance.